 - To simply remove the value

-Q: Could you explain how to define the number of clusters in a clustering algorithm?
+29. How do you define the number of clusters in a clustering algorithm?

-Although the aforementioned is the widely-used approach, another important approach is the Hierarchical clustering.
+Although the aforementioned is the widely-used approach, another important approach is hierarchical clustering.
 In this approach, dendrograms are created first and then distinct groups are identified from there.